🚚 FREE US SHIPPING ON ORDERS OVER $60 🚚

 Brand new pontoon boats cost between $18,000 and $60,000 depending on size, engine, features and build quality.
 The most popular pontoon boats on the water cost about $35,000 new for a 22' boat with a 90 or 115hp engine.

-Some pontoon boat manufacturers, such as Avalon, show suggested retail prices, but often the MSRP is significantly higher than what you can expect to pay in a negotiated deal.
+Some pontoon boat manufacturers, such as Avalon, show manufacturers suggested retail prices (MSRPs), but often, the MSRP is significantly higher than what you can expect to pay in a negotiated deal.

 Final Prices Seen from Dealers for 2015 Pontoon Boats

 In this article, I want to show you the actual prices I was quoted from various sellers to give you an idea of what you might pay.
-Obviously these prices vary hugely on location and features.
+These prices vary hugely on location and features.

-This is information I really wish I had while I was shopping for my first pontoon boat.
+I really wish I had this information while I was shopping for my first pontoon boat.
 It's not perfect, but at least it'll give you a starting point.
 Prices are approximate.

 These prices include standard features and a painted trailer with spare and brakes.